The BEST Apple Cider Muffins Recipe

-These Apple Cider Muffins are fluffy, moist and incredibly delicious.
-The cinnamon sugar coating adds the perfect amount of crunch to these tasty muffins.
+These Apple Cider Muffins are full of apple and cinnamon flavor.
+The texture is fluffy and moist with the perfect crumb.
+The cinnamon sugar coating on top adds the perfect amount of crunch.

-Filled with a delicious cinnamon and apple cider flavor, every bite is just as delicious as the last!
+Filled with a delicious cinnamon and apple cider flavor, every bite of this muffin is just as delicious as the last!

 In addition, the cinnamon sugar coating on top adds the perfect amount of crunch.
 It contrasts the moist and fluffy muffin perfectly.